 If you choose not to provide us with information relevant to your care, we may not be able to provide a service to you, or the service we are asked to provide may not be appropriate for your needs.
 In addition, you could suffer some harm or other adverse outcome if you do not provide information relevant to your care.

 Individuals can make a request to remain anonymous or use a pseudonym when receiving healthcare, however requests will only be considered providing it is not impractical or unlawful.

 4. How do we make sure that your information is accurate?

 We take reasonable steps to ensure that the personal information we collect from you is accurate, up-to-date and complete.
 These steps include:

-- maintaining and updating your personal information when you attend the practice; and
+- maintaining and updating your personal information when you attend the practice

 5. How do we protect and store your information?

-We provide ongoing training to our staff to ensure the personal information which we hold about you is kept confidential.
+We provide ongoing training to our staff to ensure that the personal information provided to them is kept confidential.